-- (4d) Expansions of or additions to existing structures, provided that such expansion or addition does not require the issuance of a certificate of occupancy. - (5e) Structures owned by federal or state agencies and used for governmental purposes. - (6f) County facilities constructed for nonproprietary governmental purposes. - (b) (1) Notwithstanding that it may have an impact on law enforcement services provided by the county sheriff, any affordable single-family residential unit, affordable multifamily unit, or affordable mobile home unit within a project which has received a certificate of affordability from the county's housing and community development division shall be eligible for a discount on the applicable law enforcement impact fee according to the procedures set forth in Orange County Administrative Regulations No. 4.08, as it may be amended or replaced from time to time. - (2) The county shall not increase the amount of the law enforcement impact fee payable under section 23-29 to replace any revenue lost on account of the discounts granted under this subsection. - (3) The board of county commissioners may adopt administrative regulations and guidelines to implement subsection 23 32(b) and to ensure that a housing unit which is granted a discount remains affordable.
+(b) (1) Notwithstanding that it may have an impact on fire and rescue services provided by the fire rescue department, any affordable single-family residential unit, affordable multifamily unit, or affordable mobile home unit within a project which has received a certificate of affordability from the county's housing and community development division shall be eligible for a discount on the applicable fire rescue impact fee according to the procedures set forth in Orange County Administrative Regulations No. 4.08, as it may be amended or replaced from time to time.

+(2) The county shall not increase the amount of the fire rescue impact fee payable under section 23-59 to replace any revenue lost on account of the discounts granted under this subsection.

+(3) The board of county commissioners may adopt administrative regulations and guidelines to implement subsection 23-62(b) and to ensure that a housing unit that is granted a discount remains affordable.